All the reasons why ‘Supergirl’ should never be cancelled on The CW

 Once season four of the series elevated the material for the cast, everyone clicked in such a satisfying way.
 We want to spend as much time as possible watching these characters learn and grow and change.

-There are still stories to tell
+There were still lots of stories to tell

 Supergirl is at its best when the show takes real-world issues and problems, gives them a sci-fi twist, and infuses hope and optimism into the outcome.
 There is always another fight to be had, but as long as we hold our ground we can win it.
 You know?
 It’s a message that people need to hear.
 It’s something we need to see, heroes triumphing over adversity.